EvgeniyMukhamedjanov/liquid-ajax-cart/V3-PRODUCT-FORM-ERRORS.md

 4. For object errors:
    - For each `(key, messages: string[])`:
      - **Slot rendering:** if `keyed.has(key)`, write `messages` into all matching slots via the shared `renderMessages` helper (see Render shape); otherwise push every entry of `messages` onto an `unmatched: string[]` accumulator.
 Keys themselves are not rendered — only the message texts.
-     - **Input wiring (via response-key attribute):** find inputs inside the element matching `[data-ajax-cart-product-form-input="<key>"]` (escape the value with `CSS.escape`).
-For each match, set `aria-invalid="true"` and add to the per-element WeakSet.
+     - **Input wiring (via response-key attribute):** find the form's associated inputs matching `[data-ajax-cart-product-form-input="<key>"]` — in-tree by containment plus out-of-tree by native `form="<id>"`, applying the [partition rule](#element-association); escape the value with `CSS.escape`.
+For each match, set `aria-invalid="true"`.
 Runs independently of slot presence — merchants who only want input highlighting (no inline slot) get it by marking the input alone, and vice versa.
    - Catch-all (if any slots present and `unmatched.length > 0`): write `unmatched` into every catch-all slot via the same `renderMessages` helper, so multiple messages are `<br>`-separated for consistency with field-keyed slots.
-5. For string / no-info: write the message into every catch-all slot as `textContent`.
+5. For string / no-info: write the single message into every catch-all slot via the same `renderMessages` helper (as `renderMessages(slot, [message])`) — **not** by setting `textContent` directly.
+All rendering, object-form and string-form alike, goes through the one helper so every message ends up wrapped in a `<span>`.
+This keeps the per-message styling hook and DOM shape identical regardless of error source.

 ### Render shape